 (4) It is our custom to send PDF copies of reviews appearing in Touchstone to the titles' publishers as a courtesy, but only when we are in contact with a publicist, or an appropriate email address to which to attach the file can be found without difficulty on the company website.

-A note regarding reviews of self-published books: Requests that a self-published book be reviewed in this journal will be received only from the person who proposes to write the review, not from the author, publisher, or publicist.
+A note regarding reviews of self-published books: Requests that a self-published book (i.e., a book whose production is paid for by the author or his agents) be reviewed in this journal will be received only from the person who proposes to write the review, not from the author, producer, or publicist.
 If the book review editor expresses interest in this proposal, he should be sent a copy of the book itself, and will give either a Yes or No on proceeding with the review.
 The submission, when completed, will then be subject to normal editorial evaluation.

 On Lewis and Tolkien: Touchstone has a special interest in the work of C. S. Lewis and J. R. R. Tolkien, but the massive proliferation of secondary literature on these authors, including submissions to this journal, has made it necessary that we only accept the especially interesting or illuminating.
 As their lives and writings are parsed ever finer we find less of what we receive passing these tests.
 This being said, we will be glad to read over what we are sent, but ask the author not to be excessively disappointed if even a well-written manuscript is turned down.